tudo-aqua/bgw/docs/dialogs/dialog/dialog.md

 {:toc}
 </details>

-This section showcases the different types of [Dialogs](https://tudo-aqua.github.io/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.dialog/-dialog/index.html) in the BGW framework.
+This section showcases the different types of [Dialogs][DialogKDoc] in the BGW framework.
 A Dialog can be used to display a popup informing the user about warnings, and errors or text.

 ## Dialog creation

-The [Dialog](https://tudo-aqua.github.io/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.dialog/-dialog/index.html) class provides two public constructors for two different types of dialogs:
+The [Dialog][DialogKDoc] class provides two public constructors for two different types of dialogs:

 ### Information Dialog
-In the information dialog's constructor the type of the dialog can be declared by the [DialogType](https://tudo-aqua.github.io/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.dialog/-dialog-type/index.html) as
+In the information dialog's constructor the type of the dialog can be declared by the [DialogType][DialogTypeKDoc] as

 * ``INFORMATION``
 * ``WARNING``